If you ask me which tool, out of the seven basic tools of quality, appears most difficult to understand, my answer would be the scatter diagram.

 The scatter diagram is used to find the correlation between these two variables.
 This diagram helps you determine how closely the two variables are related.
 After determining the correlation between the variables, you can then predict the behavior of the dependent variable based on the measure of the independent variable.
 This chart is very useful when one variable is easy to measure and the other is not.

-For example, you are analyzing the pattern of accidents on a highway.
+You are analyzing the pattern of accidents on a highway.
 You select the two variables: motor speed and number of accidents, and draw the diagram.

 Once the diagram is completed, you notice that as the speed of vehicle increases, the number of accidents also goes up.
 This shows that there is a relationship between the speed of vehicles and accidents happening on the highway.

-According to the PMBOK Guide 5th edition, the scatter diagram is “A correlation chart that uses a regression line to explain or to predict how the change in an independent variable will change a dependent variable.”
+According to the PMBOK Guide 5th edition, the scatter diagram is, “A correlation chart that uses a regression line to explain or to predict how the change in an independent variable will change a dependent variable.”

-Usually the independent variable is plotted along the horizontal axis (x-axis) and dependent variable is plotted on the vertical axis (y-axis).
+Usually the independent variable is plotted along the horizontal axis (x-axis) and the dependent variable is plotted on the vertical axis (y-axis).
 The independent variable is also known as the control parameter because it influences the behavior of the dependent variable.

 It is not necessary for one parameter to be a controlling parameter.
 You can draw the scatter diagram with both variables independent to each other.
 In this case you can draw any variable on any axis.